-The 3 following buttons allow control over CoSIMT tools:
+The following buttons allow control over CoSIMT tools:

-- Clear: clears all input fields described below; - Save: saves the current definition of the CoSIMT tool named in the Name field; if the CoSIMT tool exists, confirmation is required to overwrite the existing definition; if it does not exist, it is added to the CoSIMT list to the right of the Name field;
+Save: saves the current definition of the CoSIMT tool named in the Name field; if the CoSIMT tool exists, confirmation is required to overwrite the existing definition; if it does not exist, it is added to the CoSIMT list to the right of the completed.

+Name field;

-Delete: deletes the currently displayed tool; confirmation is required before deletion is completed.
+Delete: deletes the currently displayed tool; confirmation is required before deletion is window (the DXF option is required).